The Fury Of Gawain

 While the other warriors of Camaalot and Logres blind themselves climbing toward the Holy Gradal, Gawain's quest is into the bilious depths of his own fury...

-Eight magical and bloody sagas of Medieval France are presented together for the first time in this volume, some of which have never before appeared in English.
-Capable at once of the thunderously triumphant and the cruelly subversive, these selected stories represent landmark developments in the tradition of French fantasy, and illustrate the tradition's raw power and seductive draw even from its very beginning.
+Nine magical, bloody sagas of Medieval France are presented together for the first time in this volume, some of which have never before appeared in English.
+Thunderously triumphant, cruelly subversive, these selected stories represent landmark developments in the tradition of French fantasy, and illustrate the raw power and seductive draw present even at the tradition's very beginning.

 CONTENTS: